LUA Scripting Guide

 the given coordinates.

 From there, it will start to swarm to the new given coordinates.

-All these commands can be set for the AI enemy, but also for the
+All these commands can be set for the AI enemy, but also for the player.

-again, any given commands will be cancelled.
+any given commands to it.

 At this point, you should have a serious idea of command possibilities.